 double refraction in calcite

 A transparent calcite crystal had been found in wreckage of ship that sank in the English Channel in 1592.
-The researchers came up with the idea how the Vikings read this navigation tool.
-They explained this phenomena this way “as a person holds up the crystal to the sun and rotates it, there's a particular angle at which the two beams of light appear equally bright.
+Researchers came up with the idea of how the Vikings read this navigation tool.
+They explained this phenomena: “as a person holds up the crystal to the sun and rotates it, there's a particular angle at which the two beams of light appear equally bright.
 By holding the spar at the same orientation and scanning a cloudy sky for a point where the beams line up, Vikings could locate the sun through cloud cover”. (link)

 [marine fossils, Lower Carboniferous limestone (359 to 326 million years ago)]

-Geology - Many of the beach pebbles are fragments of shells of marine creatures that are now preserved (fossilized) within the grey or black limestone rock of the Lower Carboniferous Period that started around 359 million years ago.
-Over 350 million years ago, Ireland was south of the equator, and the rocks that we see today in Fenit, Barrow and Banna, were once part of the tropical sea with a thriving marine wildlife full of corals, gastropods, brachiopods and squids.
+Geology - Many of the beach pebbles are fragments of the shells of marine creatures preserved (fossilized) within the grey or black limestone rock of the Lower Carboniferous Period, which started around 359 million years ago.
+Over 350 million years ago, Ireland was south of the equator, and the rocks that we see today in Fenit, Barrow and Banna, were once part of a tropical sea with a thriving marine wildlife full of corals, gastropods, brachiopods and squids.

 (top left) Solitary coral, (top right) Tabulate coral (Michelinia species), (bottom left) Gastropod, (bottom right) Brachiopod (Spirifer species)